qxdddliu/m-1/README.md

 ## Why and Goals

 <b>TLDR:</b> Building artificial narrow intelligence(ANI) is fine but building AGI privately or pubicly is very bad for humanity because of simple reasons.
-Instead we need to increase human-computer intelligence with a privately built neural lace.
-E-mail me your resume at quinnliu@vt.edu if you want to help :)
+Instead we need to increase human intelligence starting with a privately built neural lace.

-Since 2011 it was so easy for me to have confirmation bias toward only the positive effects of building AGI while a part of me avoided the question of `how do you control something that is smarter than all of humanity combined?`.
+Since 2011 it was so easy for me to have confirmation bias toward only the positive effects of building AGI while a part of me avoided the question:

+`Q0: how do you control something that is smarter than all of humanity combined?`

 The answer is you can not.
 I now believe AGI should not be built privately or publicly and instead one solution is to increase human intelligence with a privately built neural lace like [Neuralink](https://neuralink.com/) which you can read about [here](http://waitbutwhy.com/2017/04/neuralink.html).

 Today, many groups are trying to build AGI to help humanity.
 However, I believe AGI should not be built because: